Why We Started ACID, and What Startups Should Look for in a PR Agency

 • Execution-first thinking: Proposing executions before understanding business objectives and market positioning, developing a narrative structure, and agreeing on communications objectives

-• Promises over processes: The ability to promise specific amounts of media coverage each month, while sometimes useful, should never take precedence over the how.
-Ask the agency questions about their process of landing media coverage, how they approach media relations, and how they cultivate media allies for brands, because even mediocre PR practitioners can promise media coverage—what matters is the quality of the mention, the thought behind publication selection, and whether it unlocks business value or supports business goals.
+• Promises over processes: The ability to promise specific amounts of media coverage each month, while sometimes necessary, should never take precedence over the how.
+Ask the agency questions about their process of landing media coverage, how they approach media relations, and how they cultivate media allies for brands, because even mediocre PR practitioners can promise media coverage—what matters is the quality of coverage, the strategy behind publication selection, and whether it unlocks business value or supports business goals.

 • Vanity metric focus: Emphasising reach and impressions over qualified pipeline generation, brand equity metrics, and organic search